 Being a marketing guru comes with a great deal of responsibility on your shoulders.
 Not only are you responsible for making sure that your companies business objectives are being met, but you are also expected to speak at leading marketing events where you will need to share marketing tips to help people improve their business.
-Unfortunately, many individuals in the field of marketing are quite shy and therefore lack the ability to project their voice.
+Unfortunately, many individuals in the field of online marketing are quite shy and therefore lack the ability to project their voice.

 When speaking to a large audience, you are going to be required to speak loud enough so that the attendees in the back of the room can hear you.
 This means that you are going to need to set aside your introvert tendencies and tap into your extrovert side.
 One great technique to develop this skill is by learning to read aloud.